Orientation meeting and the first days of class

 In addition, some professors give recommendations for further reading which is not included in the reader.
 More information on suggested readings can be found in the respective course description (syllabus) on the FUBiS website.
 Please note that the purchase of additional literature occurs voluntarily and is not a course requirement.

-FUBiS is an intensive short-term study program and therefore there is no drop-and-add period.
+FUBiS is an intensive short-term study program and therefore there is no drop-add period.
 However, a course change is possible under the following circumstances:

 - the maximum number of participants in the desired course has not been reached;